TMJ Treatment

 Tmj Treatment Ann Arbor Mi

 The temporomandibular joint (TMJ) connects your jawbone to your skull on both sides.
-TMD (TMJ disorders) occurs when there is pain associated with the movement of your jaw, thus requiring treatment from our Ann Arbor, MI, dentists to manage discomfort.
+TMJ disorders occur when there is pain associated with the movement of your jaw, thus requiring treatment from our Ann Arbor, MI, dentists to manage discomfort.

 Acting as sliding hinges, both of your temporomandibular joints allow for your jaw to move up and down as well as side to side when you are talking or eating.
-As you age, pain and dysfunction of the TMJ and or the surrounding muscles can happen resulting in a possible TMD diagnosis.
+As you age, pain and dysfunction of the TMJ and or the surrounding muscles can happen resulting in the need for professional attention.

 If you’ve noticed any pain of this nature, we can help by recommending TMJ treatment for you.

-The exact cause of a person’s TMD can be difficult to determine.
+The exact cause of a person’s TMJ disorder can be difficult to determine.
 Fortunately, with certain remedies performed at home, most cases resolve themselves.

 TMJ disorders can be caused by: